OutKast, Arcade Fire, Muse headline Coachella 2014 music fest

 Ticket prices start at $375 and they will go on sale on January 10 at 10 a.m.
 PST (1800 GMT).

-(In this story typo has been fixed in last paragraph, date should read January 10 not 70)
+(This story was refiled to fix typo in last paragraph, date should read January 10 not 70)

 (Reporting by Eric Kelsey; editing by Patricia Reaney and Alden Bentley)